Pro Tip: Use Ghostreader on this doc đ»

 In Reader, you can find a the list of tags of all the tags youâve used on the Manage Tags page, which can be accessed from top of the Library **view or via the Manage tags

 option in the sidebar on web.
-On mobile, you can find your tags via Views > Tags.
+On mobile, you can find your tags by tapping the three horizontal lines in the top left of the Library tab, then scrolling down to Tags.

 How do I find my tagged highlights?